-Keeping Children Safe in Education 2023
+Keeping Children Safe 2024

 This policy will be reviewed in full by the Governing Body on an annual basis.
-This policy was last reviewed and agreed by the Governing Body on 6th November 2023.
-It is due for review on 1st September 2024.
+This policy was last reviewed and agreed by the Governing Body on 4th November 2024.
+It is due for review on 3rd November 2025.